InternetOfPeers/hedera-sdk-js-standalone-library-example/README.md

-# Hashgraph SDK JS Standalone Library
+# Hedera SDK JS Standalone Library

 This example shows how to build the Hashgraph SDK library as a standalone js.
 This is a temporary workaround, waiting for the same feature to be added to the official sdk.